 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Gamze Tokol-Goldsmanis a part-time instructor at the Stewart School of Industrial and Systems Engineering at Georgia Tech.
+Gamze Tokol-Goldsmanis a Lecturer at the Stewart School of Industrial and Systems Engineering at Georgia Tech.

 Dr. Tokol-Goldsmanis has taught courses in operations management, operations research, and statistical applications at Georgia Tech, Southern Polytechnic State University, and Middle East Technical University (in Ankara, Turkey).
 She has also worked as a quality assurance engineer at CAPS Logistics and the Earley Corporation, both in Atlanta.
 In addition, she is an active consultant, undertaking projects in a variety of IE/OR application areas, including value estimation for damaged vehicles, and cost/benefit analyses of new drugs brought to the market.